jboss-fuse/quickstarts/sap-idoclist-destination-standalone/README.md

 Author: William Collins - Fuse Team
 Level: Beginner
 Technologies: SAP, Camel, Spring
-Summary: This quickstart demonstrates how to configure and use the sap-idoc-destination component to send IDoc documents to SAP
+Summary: This quickstart demonstrates how to configure and use the sap-idoclist-destination component to send IDoc documents to SAP
 Target Product: Fuse
 Source: <http://github.com/punkhorn/sap-quickstarts/>

 What is it?
 -----------

-This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP IDoc Destination Camel component.
+This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP IDoc List Destination Camel component.

-This quick start uses XML files containing serialized IDoc documents to create Customer records in the Flight Data Application within SAP.
+This quick start uses XML files containing serialized IDoc document lists to create Customer records in the Flight Data Application within SAP.
 These files are consumed by the quickstart's route and their contents are then converted to string message bodies.
-These messages are then routed to an `sap-idoc-destination` endpoint which converts and sends them to SAP as `FLCUSTOMER_CREATEFROMDATA01` type IDoc documents to create Customer records.
+These messages are then routed to an `sap-idoclist-destination` endpoint which converts and sends them to SAP as a list of `FLCUSTOMER_CREATEFROMDATA01` type IDoc documents to create Customer records.

 In studying this quick start you will learn:

-* How to define a Camel route containing the JBoss Fuse SAP IDoc Destination Camel component using the Spring XML syntax.
+* How to define a Camel route containing the JBoss Fuse SAP IDoc List Destination Camel component using the Spring XML syntax.
-* How to use the JBoss Fuse SAP IDoc Destination Camel component.
+* How to use the JBoss Fuse SAP IDoc List Destination Camel component.
 * How to configure connections used by the component.

 For more information see: